nordan-conference/nordan-conference.github.io/kaus/program/index.md

 # Program

-> [!NOTE]
-> To see titles and abstracts, click the speakers' names.
+To see titles and abstracts, click the speakers' names.

 <H4>Thursday, May 21:</H4>